The integrated cross-platform development tool for ANSI Common Lisp LispWorks logo

 A. No. LispWorks is available in English only, although it does provide support for the development of internationalized applications.

 A. Yes.
 LispWorks loads and executes dynamic libraries on all platforms via the FLI.
-Additionally, LispWorks for Windows Professional and Enterprise Editions support generation of standalone DLLs.
+Additionally, LispWorks HobbyistDV, Professional and Enterprise Editions support generation (delivery) of standalone dynamic libraries (DLLs) on most platforms.

 A. Yes, in LispWorks 4.4 and later.